Last Updated: July 28, 2024

 Valerie Macon/Getty Images

-In February of 2011, Rutter competed against Jennings again in the "Jeopardy!"
+In February 2011, Brad competed against Jennings again in the "Jeopardy!"
 IBM Challenge.
 This time, the two were also competing against IBM's Watson computer.
 It was the first ever man-versus-computer competition in the show's history.
 The computer program won easily, and all three contestants donated their winnings to charity.

 A few years later, Rutter participated in the "Jeopardy!"
 2014 "Battle of the Decades."
 This competition pitted top champions from throughout the previous 30 years of the show against one another.
-Rutter appeared in the 1990s week of the tournament.
+Brad competed in the 1990s week of the tournament.
 He then appeared in the quarterfinals, winning the round to proceed to the semifinals.
-In May of 2014, he won the tournament overall and the $1,000,000 prize, defeating both Ken Jennings and Roger Craig in the final round.
-In 2019, Rutter teamed up with fellow "Jeopardy!" champions, Larissa Kelly and Dave Madden to win the "Jeopardy!"
+In May 2014, he won the tournament overall and the $1,000,000 prize, defeating both Ken Jennings and Roger Craig in the final round.
+In 2019, Rutter teamed up with fellow "Jeopardy!" champions Larissa Kelly and Dave Madden to win the "Jeopardy!"
 All-Stars Game.
-Rutter acted as the team captain and the trio split the top prize of $1,000,000.
+Brad acted as the team captain, and the trio split the top prize of $1,000,000.
 The next year, he competed in the "Jeopardy!
-Greatest of All Time" event, and finished in third.
+Greatest of All Time" event and finished in third place.

-In addition to his many appearances of "Jeopardy!" and the show's related tournaments, Rutter has also appeared on a number of other game shows.
+In addition to his many appearances on "Jeopardy!" and the show's related tournaments, Rutter has also appeared on a number of other game shows.
 In 2006, he appeared on the U.S. game show "1 vs. 100."
 He appeared on the show again in 2007.
-In 2010, he competed in the World Quizzing Championship.
+In 2010, Brad competed in the World Quizzing Championship.
 There, he finished 140th.
-He also was a contestant on "Million Dollar Mind Game" in 2011 where his team won $600,000.
-In May of 2012, he did a pilot episode for the show "Chaser," though the show was ultimately not picked up.
+He also was a contestant on "Million Dollar Mind Game" in 2011, and his team won $600,000.
+In May 2012, he did a pilot episode for the show "Chaser," though the show was ultimately not picked up.
 "Chaser" was slated to be the American version of the British game show "The Chase."
 The episodes that Rutter shot were later aired by GSN.
-Rutter was later hired in 2020 for the ABC revival of "The Chase."
+Brad was later hired in 2020 for the ABC revival of "The Chase."

-In May of 2020, Rutter appeared on a revival of "Who Wants to Be a Millionaire" as an in-person celebrity lifeline for actress Catherine O'Hara.
+In May 2020, Rutter appeared in a revival of "Who Wants to Be a Millionaire" as an in-person celebrity lifeline for actress Catherine O'Hara.
 He helped O'Hara correctly answer two questions.

 Personal Life

-Rutter lived in Lancaster, Pennsylvania until 2009.
+Rutter lived in Lancaster, Pennsylvania, until 2009.
 While living there, he hosted a local broadcast quiz show called "InQuizitive" for local high school students.
-He then moved to Los Angeles to pursue career opportunities in the entertainment industry.
+Brad then moved to Los Angeles to pursue career opportunities in the entertainment industry.
 Rutter is a lifelong fan of the Philadelphia Eagles.
 He has shouted out the team during various appearances on "Jeopardy!"

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.